LoicULB/LD_Social_Influence/README.md

 To be able to run our multiple programs : follow the instructions
 > git clone https://github.com/LoicULB/LD_Social_Influence.git \
 > cd LD_Social_Influence

-Now, either create a new virtual environment via Pycharm or other IDEA that have the same functionality or you can do it manually like the following :
 > python3 -m venv LD_A2C_Env \
 > .
 LD_A2C_Env/bin/activate \
 > pip install -r requirements.txt

+(If you want, you can create the virtual environment directly in Pycharms)

 Now you can launch all our implementions that do not have dependency with the original paper's code.